Monty/WhatsStreamingToday/USAGE.md

 &nbsp;&nbsp;&nbsp;&nbsp; deleted 1 show at line 35
 &nbsp;&nbsp;&nbsp;&nbsp; added 2 shows after line 98
 &nbsp;&nbsp;&nbsp;&nbsp; changed 1 show at line 101

-A few extra diffs are created by using the -d [_debug]_ option with the primary script.

 The descriptions in the spreadsheet are quite long, so you may want to redirect the full output into a .csv file and open it as a